 “REMIT affects everyone who participates in, or whose conduct affects, wholesale energy markets within the Union.
-It makes no difference whether or not the person resides within the EU or whether or not they are professional investors.
-Moreover, non-EU and non-EEA market participants are covered by REMIT when entering into transactions, including the placing of orders to trade, in one or more wholesale energy markets in the Union.
+It makes no difference whether the person resides within the EU or whether they are professional investors.
+Moreover, non-EU and non-EEA market participants are covered by REMIT when entering transactions, including the placing of orders to trade, in one or more wholesale energy markets in the Union.

 Accordingly, the obligations to register under REMIT with the competent NRA and to report data to the Agency according to Article 8(1) and (5) of REMIT also applies to such non-EU and non-EEA market participants.
 The same holds for the prohibitions of market abuse pursuant to Articles 3 and 5 of REMIT.”

-- Questions & Answers on REMIT 22nd Edition (Ocotber 2018), published by ACER
+- Questions & Answers on REMIT 22nd Edition (October 2018), published by ACER

 Pursuant to Article 8 of the Regulation (EU) No 1227/2011 on Wholesale Energy Market Integrity and Transparency (REMIT) in connection with Article 6 of the REMIT Implementing Regulation (EU) No 1348/2014, Market Participants shall report the following to the Agency for the Cooperation of Energy Regulators (ACER):